Fear of the Ethiopian authorities is the most common reason for applying for protection.

 Additionally, Ethiopia has been marked by another central conflict, the armed conflict in parts of the Oromia region.
 You can read more about the conflict and conditions for political opposition in Oromia in this thematic note from Landinfo (pdf, external link).

-In the autumn of 2023, an extensive armed conflict also broke out in the Amhara region.
+In the spring and summer of 2023, an extensive armed conflict also broke out in the Amhara region.
 Militant groups are involved in combat operations with federal forces in Amhara, the country's second most populous region.
 After tensions escalated, the insurgents briefly took control of major cities in August.
-They remain active in large parts of the countryside.
-You can read more about the conflict in this note from the International Crisis Group: Ethiopia’s Ominous New War in Amhara (external link).
+You can read more about the conflict in this thematic note (pdf, external link) and this response (pdf, external link) from Landinfo.

 Although there are areas in Ethiopia affected by armed conflict, the situation in many parts of the country is relatively stable and calm.
 This includes the capital, Addis Ababa.
 UNE closely monitors the situation in Ethiopia and always assesses asylum cases based on up-to-date country information.